The Education Law Center-PA (ELC) is a nonprofit, legal advocacy organization with offices in Philadelphia and

 Read our testimony.

-ELC works to ensure access to education for all children, including students living in poverty, students of color, students with disabilities, students in the foster care and juvenile justice systems, multilingual learners, LGBTQ youth, and students experiencing homelessness.
+ELC works every day to ensure access to education for all children, including students living in poverty, students of color, students with disabilities, students in the foster care and juvenile justice systems, multilingual learners, LGBTQ youth, and students experiencing homelessness.

 Please contribute via our donation page!